 Depression and alcohol use disorder are two common co-occurring conditions.
 Individuals may use alcohol in an attempt to reduce symptoms of depression.
-Conversely, someone may begin to experience depression as a result of alcohol abuse.
+Conversely, someone may begin to experience depression as a result of alcohol use.

 Regardless of which condition came first, having these co-occurring disorders can make treatment more difficult.
-A specialized treatment program is often needed to address both conditions simultaneously.
+A specialized alcoholism treatment program is often needed to address both conditions simultaneously.

 What Is Depression?

 According to the Anxiety and Depression Association of America, an estimated 15 million adults nationwide will experience clinical depression in any given year.
 However, not all of these individuals will receive treatment for depression; in fact, only as little as half will seek treatment.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 Depression is characterized by an extended period of immense sadness.
 People experiencing depression often feel hopeless, lonely, worthless, and apathetic.
 Physical symptoms of depression may include loss of or increase in appetite and extreme fatigue.

 There are several different types of depression that may include:

 - Major Depressive Disorder (MDD) — This condition is when a person experiences depression for two or more weeks and has four or more symptoms of depression.
 This form of depression is one of the most common.